axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/input-phone/README.md

 }
 ```

-### defaultarea
+### areavalue

 Has this format: `+41` (for Switzerland).
-Is used to pre-select from all available elements.
+Is used to prefill the area-code dropdown.

+### phonevalue

+Has this format: `795002020`
+The phone number part can be prefilled by this attribute.
+Do not include the area code in here!

 ### errorprefix